National Register of Historic Places listings in Yell County, Arkansas

 This is a list of the National Register of Historic Places listings in Yell County, Arkansas.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Yell County, Arkansas, United States.

-There are 30 properties and districts listed on the National Register in the county, and three former listings.
+There are 29 properties and districts listed on the National Register in the county, and four former listings.